weaveworks-guides/weave-net-legacy/weave-and-docker-platform/README.md

 This three part tutorial is an introduction to using Weave with the Docker platform.
 Specifically, it describes how to launch a Weave network using three major components of the Docker platform: Machine, Swarm &amp; Compose.
-After completing all three parts you will understand the basics of using weaving so that you can easily deploy and communicate with your apps within a scalable cluster of Docker hosts.
+After completing all three parts you will understand the basics of using weave so that you can easily deploy and communicate with your apps within a scalable cluster of Docker hosts.

   *  Part 1: [Launching Weave Net with Docker Machine]